Southeast Asia moved closer toward regional integration as the ASEAN Economic Community (AEC) took effect in December of 2015.

 With the free movement of labor and capital the AEC will bring, China is among many nations wanting to invest in Southeast Asia.

 Chinese businessmen are investing in Asia’s emerging and frontier markets, from Myanmar to Malaysia.
 The goal?
 Finding natural resources and new markets for consumer goods.

-However, American firms have been absent by comparison.
+However, American firms are absent by comparison.
 ASEAN’s ten member states represent a smaller portion of U.S. trade than either China or Japan.
 This is despite strong sentiment from U.S. business leaders.
-It’s time for the United States and other western economies to take advantage of Southeast Asia’s huge growth.
+It’s time for the United States and other western economies to benefit from Southeast Asia’s huge growth.

 U.S. Government Makes it Hard to Invest in Southeast Asia